Tanisha Crasto-Dhruv Kapila clinch Mixed Doubles title at Odisha Masters 2023 - www.lokmattimes.com

 Tanisha Crasto-Dhruv Kapila clinch Mixed Doubles title at Odisha Masters 2023

-Cuttack, Dec 17 The sensational duo of Tanisha Crasto and Dhruv Kapila clinched the Mixed Doubles title here ...
+Cuttack (Odisha) [India], December 17 : The sensational duo of Tanisha Crasto and Dhruv Kapila clinched the mixed doubles ...

-Cuttack, Dec 17 The sensational duo of Tanisha Crasto and Dhruv Kapila clinched the Mixed Doubles title here at the Odisha Masters 2023 being held at JN Indoor Stadium.
+Cuttack (Odisha) [India], December 17 : The sensational duo of Tanisha Crasto and Dhruv Kapila clinched the mixed doubles title here at the Odisha Masters 2023 being held at JN Indoor Stadium on Sunday.

 In the decider, the Indian pair continued their momentum and started putting pressure on the pair from Singapore.
-But the pair from Singapore fought their way back and took a 11-9 lead at the interval.
-After the change of sides, the Indian pair started dominating before winning the game 23-21 and clinching the Mixed Doubles title.
+But the pair from Singapore fought their way back and took an 11-9 lead at the interval.
+After the change of sides, the Indian pair started dominating before winning the game 23-21 and clinching the mixed doubles title, as per a Sports Odisha press release.

-Meanwhile, in the Women’s Double final, the Indian duo of Ashwini Ponnappa and Tanisha Crasto went down to Indonesian pair of Meilysa Trias Puspitasari and Rachel Allessya Rose by 21-14 and 21-17.
+Meanwhile, in the women's doubles final, the Indian duo of Ashwini Ponnappa and Tanisha Crasto went down to the Indonesian pair of Meilysa Trias Puspitasari and Rachel Allessya Rose by 21-14 and 21-17.

 In the first game, both teams put their best foot forward with Tanisha dominating at the net and Ashwini showing her experience.
 The Indonesian pair put up a strong fight and at the interval, the score was 11-8 in favour of Indonesia.
 After the change of sides, the pair from Indonesia took a 19-15 lead and took the first game 21-14.